 Diabetes is a condition that results in elevated blood sugar levels (also called high blood glucose or high blood sugar).
 There are a few factors at play in the development of this condition.
 It could be genetic, or the result of a sedentary lifestyle or dietary habits.
 Eating the right foods for breakfast can help support weight loss.
 This weight loss can help improve blood sugar control and your body’s insulin sensitivity.

 Food plays a crucial part in managing this lifestyle disease.
-And breakfast is an important meal of the day, and it’s especially important for diabetics who must not stay hungry for long periods of time as this may spike up their blood glucose levels.
+And breakfast is an important meal of the day, and it’s especially important for diabetics who must not stay hungry for long periods as this may spike up their blood glucose levels.

 There are plenty of diabetic-friendly breakfasts to choose from.
 However, you need to consider your numbers before you start cooking.
 Here are a few diabetic-friendly breakfast ideas and recipes that would help you manage the condition better.